endaoment/endaoment-contracts-v2/README.md

 This repo is built using [Foundry](https://github.com/gakonst/foundry)

 1. [Install Foundry](https://github.com/gakonst/foundry#installation)
-1. Install dependencies with `make install`
+2. Install dependencies with `make install`

+To set up this repository with Windows, check [this page.](./docs/windows-setup.md)

 ## Development